ccao-data/model-res-avm/analyses/new_feature/README.md

 -   Do SHAP values demonstrate that the added value is an important added feature?

--   Are their spatial disparities to the added feature and the changes in assessed values?
+-   Are their spatial disparities for the feature and are there spatial changes in assessed values?

 ### New Feature Workflow